libpqxx

 Cast binary data to a type that libpqxx will recognise as binary.

-But for libpqxx to recognise your data as binary, it needs to be a pqxx::bytes, or a pqxx::bytes_view; or in C++20 or better, any contiguous block of std::byte.
+For libpqxx to recognise your data as binary, we recommend using a pqxx::bytes, or a pqxx::bytes_view; but any contiguous block of std::byte should do.

 Use binary_cast as a convenience helper to cast your data as a pqxx::bytes_view.